LiwoHuang/Car-/README.md

 # Car game
 # About
-This is simple game that make by Python.
-Users can move objects up and down the map, left and right, and win games by touching rewards and avoiding distractions.
+This is a Python program that uses the turtle module to create a simple game.
+The game involves a player-controlled car that must avoid colliding with other cars while collecting points by hitting a rabbit that appears on the screen.
+The game ends when the player loses all of their lives.
 # Tech Stack
 Python,Git and Replite
 # Authorship